- Establish a committee by submitting the program of study form to the Graduate School

 Tentative Thesis Submission

-Submit your tentative thesis and the acceptance form or statement by the deadline for that semester.
+Submit your tentative thesis and ensure your advisor(s) submits the acceptance form or statement by the deadline for that semester.
 The thesis consultants will review for formatting and consistency and return to you when completed.

 After the Defense & the Initial Graduate School Review